DavidMercier/NIMS/README.rst

 --------
 This Matlab toolbox has been developed to :

-- Plot and Analyze nanoindentation dataset with standard deviation;
+- Plot and Analyze nanoindentation dataset with standard deviation ;

-- Coefficient of the power law fit of the load-displacement curve;
+- Coefficient of the power law fit of the load-displacement curve ;

-- Energy of the loading (area below the load-displacement curve);
+- Energy of the loading (area below the load-displacement curve) ;

-- Plot of the Stiffness and the Load/Stiffness² evolution;
+- Plot of the Stiffness and the Load/Stiffness² evolution ;

-- Young's modulus and Hardness of bulk materials;
+- Young's modulus and Hardness of bulk materials ;

-- Young's modulus and Hardness of a thin film on a substrate or on a multilayer sample (3 layers on a substrate);
+- Young's modulus and Hardness of a thin film on a substrate or on a multilayer sample (3 layers on a substrate) ;

 - Generation of a Python script for FEM simulation of indentation test on bulk or multilayer sample with ABAQUS 6.12 to ABAQUS 6.14.